baladon-lucas-pardinas/NMT-Translation-gn-es/README.md

 # Preliminar Results

+If you want to see all the results, I encourage you to check the notebooks in the `notebooks/src` folder :).

 The most relevant results of our project are:
 - Generating a parallel Guaraní-Spanish using syntactically correct parallel phrases in both languages from which we used 1.000.000 tokens.
-- Achieving SOTA scores in the recently created Guaraní-Spanish benchmark parallel corpus (Chiruzzo et. al) using Deep Learning models (`transformers` and `seq2seq`) and regularization techniques such as `dropout`, `label smoothing` and `exponential smoothing`.
+- Achieving 49 chrF (only in the validation set by now) in the recently created Guaraní-Spanish benchmark parallel corpus (Chiruzzo et. al) using Deep Learning models (`transformers` and `seq2seq`) and regularization techniques such as `dropout`, `label smoothing` and `exponential smoothing`.
-- Achieving a `chrF` score of 47 and a `BLEU` score of 25 for the best model and direction, using the `sacrebleu` library.
+- Achieving a `chrF` score of 49 and a `BLEU` score of 25 for the best model and direction, using the `sacrebleu` library.
 - Testing the effectiveness of data augmentation in a low resource language (Guaraní) using our syntax grammar.

 ## Metrics per epoch of s2s model in es-gn direction: